XiaobiaoDai/NIRPed/README.md

 ---

 # I. NIRPed dataset <br>
-There are training, validation and testing subset in NIRPed which doesn't need to be divided again. <br>
+There is a training, validation and testing subset in NIRPed that doesn't need to be divided again. <br>
 For being compatible with the existing framework, NIRPed's annotations are provided in the MS-COCO format (JSON). <br>
-To make its more accessible to those interested, we have created a mini version of NIRPed called miniNIRPed. <br>
+To make it more accessible to those interested, we have created a mini version of NIRPed called miniNIRPed. <br>
-We uploaded the miniNIRPed dataset in this repository.  <br>
+We uploaded the miniNIRPed dataset to this repository.  <br>
 Due to capacity limitations, it is difficult for us to upload 150GB of data to the repository of GitHub.   <br>
 Therefore, we give the link to the complete version of the NIRPed dataset on the Cloud Disk of Central South University (CSU), which is open to the world.   <br>